 Alex: What does a human say when he's passionate?
 He says 'I'm an animal'!
 Well we are animals!

-When Alex chases the fossa away from his friends, he roars at them that they're on his territory.
+- When Alex chases the fossa away from his friends, he roars at them that he never wants to see them on "his turf" again.
 So it could be that he scared them so much that they'll be sticking to their own side of the island, too afraid to go near where the lemurs live.